jamesrswift/springer-spaniel/template/main.typ

   a times b = c ,
 $

+however, for multiline equations we recommend to use the `eqnarray` environment.
+#footnote[
-however, for multiline equations we recommend to use the `eqnarray` environment#footnote[In physics texts please activate the class option `vecphys` to depict your vectors in #text(weight: "black", style: "italic")[boldface-italic] type - as is customary for a wide range of physical subjects].
+  In physics texts please activate the class option `vecphys` to depict your vectors in #strong(emph[boldface-italic]) type - as is customary for a wide range of physical subjects
+]

 $
 abs(gradient_alpha^mu (y)) & <= 1/(d - a) integral abs(gradient 1/( abs(𝜉 - y)^(d-alpha))) dd(mu (𝜉))